Why Your Website, Campaigns, Content, and Reporting Need One Owner

 Better Decisions Come From Connected Data

-When one owner sees the whole system, decisions get simpler.
+When one senior partner sees the whole system, decisions get simpler.

-Bad lead quality can be traced back to keywords.
+Weak lead quality can be traced back to audience or offer.
 Weak conversion can be traced back to page copy.
 Poor close rates can reveal follow-up problems.
-Review gaps can point to operational timing.
+Reputation gaps can point to timing or customer experience.

 The answer is rarely “do more marketing.”